DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 In my first post, I want to document the steps I took to host my website.
 Below are the tools I'm using:
 1. Linux based OS for the server
 2. Hugo as a site generator
-3. PaperMod - Hugo Theme
-4. Apache 2 as web server
+3. Apache 2 as web server
-5. Git
+4. Git

 ## A little about Hugo
 Hugo is a static website generator.
 It's fast, simple, free, open-source, and supports multi-language websites.
 Hugo also has pre-built themes that will help me create my website faster without the need to delve too much into the technical side of web development.
 The good thing is, if I want more customization, I can also create my own template in the future.
 Overall, it is not too hard to set up.

 ## Installing Hugo
 I installed Hugo on my Linux VPS for production and on my local PC for development.
 On the VPS, I installed it using the prebuilt binaries, while I used Docker on my local PC.
-Before installing anything, I created a folder to store the downloaded file in my home directory.
+Before installing anything, I created a folder to store the downloaded file in my `home` directory.

 ```bash
 # Command (Run in Terminal):